vibbits/training-material/README.md

 Adapt the file `topics/<new topic>/metadata.yaml` to follow this template, the keywords for `category` can be `software`, `omics`, `basics`, `advanced`, `programming`, `statistics`, and `admin-dev`.

 The type must be `basics` to display the link to the slides and the hands-on materials.

+Make sure that the folder metadata contains a symbolic link to the new topic.

 ```
 ---